 In March 2013, Dr. Cummings joined the NC Department of Health and Human Services as Director of the NC Office of Rural Health and Community Care.
 Six months later, he was named Deputy Secretary for Health Services and Acting State Health Director.
 In February 2014, he was given additional responsibility for the Division of Medical Assistance, overseeing Medicaid delivery for more than 1.8 million low-income parents, children, seniors and people with disabilities who cannot afford health care.

 Active in professional and civic activities, Chancellor Cummings is a former chairman of the UNC Pembroke Board of Trustees, has chaired the UNCP Foundation board, and has served on the UNC-Chapel Hill Board of Visitors.
 The founding chair of the NC American Indian Health Board, he also has chaired the Commission on NC Indian Health and served on the NC Council on Developmental Disabilities and the NC Rural Center board.
-He currently serves on the NC Institute of Medicine Board of Directors and the Southeastern Health Board of Trustees.
+He currently serves on the NC Institute of Medicine Board of Directors, the Institute for Emerging Issues National Advisory Board and the Southeastern Health Board of Trustees.
 His honors include the John.
 L. Sanders Student Advocate Award from the UNC Association of Student Governments, the Presidential Award from the NC Academy of Family Physicians and the Visionary Award from NC Prevent Blindness.

 Chancellor Cummings is married to Rebecca Godwin Cummings, a Pinehurst realtor and fellow Pembroke native.
-They have four children: Amy, a UNC-Chapel Hill graduate practicing pediatric dentistry in Chapel Hill; Mark, a UNC Pembroke graduate practicing general dentistry in Fayetteville; David, a UNC-Chapel Hill business graduate working as an investment analyst in Charlotte; and Adam, a dental student at UNC-Chapel Hill.
+They have four children: Amy, a UNC-Chapel Hill graduate practicing pediatric dentistry in Chapel Hill; Mark, an inaugural pediatric dentistry resident at East Carolina University; David, a UNC-Chapel Hill business graduate working as an investment analyst in Charlotte; and Adam, a dental student at UNC-Chapel Hill.